Christopher-Hayes/Christopher-Hayes/README.md

 ### I'm a full-stack engineer, with a passion for frontend design

-⚡ I mainly build websites with Vue, React, Tailwind, and WebGL
+⚡ I mainly build websites with Vue, React, Tailwind, and WebGL.

-🔭 Lastest hobby project: Built a Slack app to generate Dall-e images from Slack (Bolt, Next.JS, Vercel, Upstash)
+🔭 Lastest hobby project: [Built a Slack bot](https://dollybot.digitalsurgeons.com) to generate Dall-e images from Slack (Bolt.JS, Next.JS, Vercel, Upstash).

-🌱 Right now trying [Alpine.JS](https://alpinejs.dev/) out on a project (with Alpine UI)
+🌱 Right now learning to use Colab to run ML.
+Looking to contribute to [LAION AI](https://github.com/LAION-AI/).

 ## 🤵 A little more about me..